SagaSkoyere/Sentencio-Audio-Condense/README.md

 - Option to always trim beginning and ending of each file by a hardcoded duration (intro/outro songs).
 - Gracefully handle pointing at a single file (instead of a folder).

----

-## Contact Me
-- I am not regularly checking GitHub, but if you want to make any updates or get in touch, ping me (Saga) on [Discord](https://discord.gg/85zc78aHwy).